busshi/busshidev/README.md

 ## Usage

-- `yarn install` to install node modules
+- `yarn` to install node modules
-- `yarn run dev` to start in development mode
+- `yarn dev` to start in development mode
-- `yarn run build` to create the production build ready to be deployed
+- `yarn build` to create the production build ready to be deployed

 ## Challenges